ruankie/pydata23-synth-data/slides/main-slides.md

 ---

 ## ✏️ Write data do database
-* We can either
+> We have a choice
 * Just use `SQLAlchemy` to write to our database
 * Or use `Flyway` (we'll use this option)
-    - It handles version control of your SQL scripts
+  - It handles version control of our SQL scripts
   - And handles database migrations
+    - For repeatable deployments
+    - And certainty about our database state
-    - Makes it easier to collaborate with other developers
+  - This all makes it easier to collaborate with other developers

 ---

 ## 💬 Generate SQL scripts

-- `Flyway` is almost like `git` for your database.
-It tracks SQL scripts.
+* `Flyway` is almost like `git` for your database
-- So we need to get the `CREATE` and `INSERT` statements
+* So we need to get the `CREATE` and `INSERT` statements
   - That will create our tables
   - And to insert our synthetic data